slrslr/Linux-bash-scripts-miscellaneous/README.md

 **optimizeimages** - bash script to optimize images in certain directory reducing size for better performance and disk space savings

+**pagemonitor_for_new_footprints** - bash script to monitor one web page and inform via e-mail if it contains new occurrence of the defined phrase/footprint

 **search** - helper bash script for searching Linux computer for files by name, by content or search&replace in certain files content

 **torrentcahedownloader** - Linux bash script that should download .torrent file that match the torrent hash that you input